rguske/rguske.github.io/post/deploy-tanzu-packages-from-a-private-registry/index.md

 The compatible `kubectl` version can be downloaded via the provided link as well.

-Just to have it mentioned - You will notice that my `code` examples in this post will often has just a `k` instead of `kubectl` when I used the CLI.
-This is because I'm always using aliases for certain CLI's in my shell. `alias k=kubectl`
+Just to have it mentioned - I used the `alias k=kubectl` actually for all my `code` examples in this post.

 ```shell
 # unpack the binary